laurence79/job-last-success/README.md

-# last-successful-commit
+# job-last-success

-Finds the commit hash of the most recent successful conclusion of a job.
+Finds the commit SHA and run_id of the most recent successful conclusion of a job.

 ```yaml
 jobs: